 David Collier is a Solicitor of the Supreme Court (England & Wales) and Attorney-at-Law (Cayman Islands).
 He was admitted in Cayman in October 2005.
-Prior to joining Ritch & Conolly as a Partner in February 2016 David worked at Collas Crill & CARD (formerly Charles Adams Ritchie & Duckworth) in Cayman as a Partner.
+Prior to joining Ritch & Conolly in February 2016 David worked at Collas Crill & CARD (formerly Charles Adams Ritchie & Duckworth) in Cayman.

 David has twenty years’ experience of which over fifteen years have been spent living and practising in the Cayman Islands.
 He has handled some of the largest commercial disputes cases in the market and has acted in a number of cross border matters for clients from all over the world, including the United States of America, Canada, France, the UAE, the United Kingdom, Switzerland, Russia, Norway and Taiwan.
 He has acted for both a local and international clientele including major financial institutions.
 He has also often worked closely with leading UK and US based law firms as well as leading English counsel.

 Key assignments/cases in which David has previously acted/advised include:

 a multi-million dollar claim to recover assets under a constructive/resulting trust and damages for wilful default.